Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # Analyses #

+Some code has been adapted from Cooper et al (2020):
+Natalie Cooper, Jake Curry and Emily Buckingham.
+2020.
+GitHub: nhcooper123/protecting-pangolins: Code for the paper.
+Zenodo.
+DOI: 10.5281/zenodo.4266580.

 All the code used for plots and analysis is given in this repository.
 Below is a brief description of each script.